MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMeetingBrandingPolicy.md

 ## DESCRIPTION
 This cmdlet creates a new meeting branding policy.
 You can only create an empty meeting branding policy with this cmdlet, image upload is not supported.
-If you want to upload the images, please use Teams Admin Center.
+If you want to upload the images, you should use Teams Admin Center.

 ## EXAMPLES